darwins-challenge/moonlander-ast/README.md

 Scenarios
 ---------

+There are the scenario's you can try for the assignments.

 > NOTE: You're free to change the scenario files, but observe that some variables
 > have to be floating point.
 Don't forget to add in the decimal point, or the
 > program will panic on reading the input file.

+### First assignment, straight landing

+This assignment can be solved by taking the existing code, and just changing the fitness function to correctly incentivize/guide the genetic search.
+Do this by combining the various features available on the `SensorData` object, with weights.

 **1_fixed_vertical_landing.toml**